 2. Chancho con Yuca

-El chancho con yuca (pork with cassava) is a mixture originating from vigorón.
-This dish doesn’t use pork rind, rather it has fried pork, marinated with a variety of spices especially achiote, which gives it its particular color and flavor, accompanied by mild cassava and a cabbage salad with a touch of spice.
+El Chancho con yuca (pork with cassava) is a mixture originating from vigorón.
+This dish doesn’t use pork rind, rather it has fried pork, marinated with a variety of spices especially achiote, which gives it its particular color and flavor.
+It’s served with mild cassava and a cabbage salad with a touch of spice.

 3. Indio Viejo